oxygenium-network/oxygenium/.autodoc/docs/markdown/util/src/main/scala/org/alephium/util/Number.md

 - This code is released under the GNU Lesser General Public License, version 3 or later.

 3. Why are there constants for large numbers defined in this code?
-- The constants for large numbers are likely used in other parts of the `alephium` project, such as for defining maximum values or for performing calculations involving very large numbers.
+- The constants for large numbers are likely used in other parts of the `oxygenium` project, such as for defining maximum values or for performing calculations involving very large numbers.